-NCAT recommends that all institutions develop an annual plan to sustain the course redesign.
+NCAT recommends that all institutions develop an annual plan to sustain the Emporium Model.
 Do you have an ongoing plan to:

-- Collect data on learning outcomes, completion, and cost? - Disseminate recent learning-outcome, completion, and instructional cost data to all stakeholders to document the redesign's continued success? - Refurbish labs/computer classrooms as needed?

-- Orient new students and their parents to the new model? - Orient and train new department faculty to work in the redesign model? - Recruit and train tutors and other support personnel? - Orient new administrators to the redesign and invite them to visit the classroom or lab? - Visit campus offices such as the registrar, advisers, and information technology staff to ensure their continued support of the redesign? - Invite representatives of campus offices to visit and observe the redesign in action? - Review course policies and procedures and make changes if needed?
+- Collect data on learning outcomes, completion, and cost? - Disseminate recent learning-outcome, completion, and instructional cost data to all stakeholders to document the redesign's continued success? - Refurbish the lab/computer classrooms as needed? - Orient new students and their parents to the Emporium Model? - Orient and train new faculty in the department to work in the Emporium Model? - Recruit and train lab tutors? - Orient new administrators to the Emporium Model and invite them to visit the lab? - Visit campus offices such as the registrar, advisers and IT staff to ensure their continued support of the Emporium Model? - Invite representatives of campus offices to visit and observe the Emporium Model in action? - Review course policies and procedures and make changes if needed?